 2. North Bend

 Fans of the TV show Twin Peaks only have to drive a half hour outside of Seattle to find themselves in the town where it was filmed.
 If you’re a fan of the show you can visit the Double R Diner in North Bend for some damn fine coffee and cherry pie.
 In real life it’s called Twede’s Cafe but it looks just like its fictional counterpart.
+See our guide to a self-guided Twin Peaks tour.

 3. Snoqualmie